sabinpoudel/Battery-Modeling-and-Optimization/README.md

 <img width="1876" height="724" alt="image" src="https://github.com/user-attachments/assets/16be399c-64d6-47e9-a679-4a83c37217a6" />

 Each point represents one experimental segment.
-The horizontal axis shows the current span,
-\[
-\Delta I_s = I_{\max,s}-I_{\min,s},
-\]
-while the vertical axis shows the corresponding terminal-voltage span,
+The horizontal axis shows the current span, $`\Delta I_s = I_{\max,s} - I_{\min,s}`$, while the vertical axis shows the corresponding terminal-voltage span, $`\Delta V_s = V_{\max,s} - V_{\min,s}`$.
-\[
-\Delta V_s = V_{\max,s}-V_{\min,s}.
-\]

 The figure characterizes the electrical excitation and voltage-response diversity of the three battery chemistries.
+The chemistry-specific clusters reveal differences in electrical excitation, voltage-response magnitude, and operating-domain coverage across the raw dataset.

-- **LFP segments** are mainly distributed over current spans of approximately $4$–$18\,\mathrm{A}$, with most voltage spans concentrated near $1.1\,\mathrm{V}$.
+- **LFP segments** are mainly distributed over current spans of approximately **4–18 A**, with most voltage spans concentrated near **1.1 V**.
 Several lower-voltage-span segments indicate comparatively mild voltage variation under some operating profiles.
-- **NCA segments** form a dense cluster around current spans of approximately $6.5$–$8\,\mathrm{A}$.
-Their voltage spans are mostly between $1.35$ and $1.50\,\mathrm{V}$, with several segments extending toward $1.9\,\mathrm{V}$.
+- **NCA segments** form a dense cluster at current spans of approximately **6.5–8 A**.
+Their voltage spans are mostly between **1.35 and 1.50 V**, with several segments extending toward **1.9 V**.
 This pattern indicates relatively consistent current excitation but greater variation in voltage response.
-- **NMC segments** cover the widest current-span range, extending to approximately $24\,\mathrm{A}$.
-Most NMC voltage spans are concentrated near $1.7\,\mathrm{V}$, indicating strong electrical excitation and comparatively broad terminal-voltage variation.
+- **NMC segments** cover the widest current-span range, extending to approximately **24 A**.
+Most NMC voltage spans are concentrated near **1.7 V**, indicating strong electrical excitation and comparatively broad terminal-voltage variation.
-The chemistry-specific clusters demonstrate that current excitation and voltage response are not uniformly distributed across the dataset.
-NMC provides the broadest current-range coverage, NCA occupies a concentrated excitation region with variable voltage response, and LFP generally exhibits lower voltage-span values.
-No universal linear relationship is evident between current span and voltage span.
-This figure is descriptive and does not establish measurement validity or causality.
-Isolated or extreme segments should be examined during the quality-control stage.
+The chemistry-specific clusters show that current excitation and voltage response are not uniformly distributed across the dataset.
+NMC provides the broadest current-range coverage, NCA occupies a concentrated excitation region with variable voltage response, and LFP generally exhibits lower voltage-span values.No universal linear relationship is evident between current span and voltage span.This figure is descriptive and does not establish measurement validity or causality.
+Isolated or extreme segments require examination during the quality-control stage.